 In addition to the music, theater, art, physical education, technology, and journalism courses that are offered as part of the curriculum, Peak to Peak High School offers extracurricular clubs and activities that provide opportunities for students to excel in areas such as leadership, sports, music, and the performing arts.

 Since students at Peak to Peak work hard, it is also important to have fun.
 Peak to Peak students have participated in several dances each year and other activities such as school musicals, scavenger hunts on college campuses, spirit days, competitions, and open gyms.

 Peak to Peak competes in CHSAA’s Metro League.
-This year, athletic teams are competing in a variety sports including cross country, girls volleyball, soccer, basketball, track, baseball, girls softball, boys and girls golf and boys and girls tennis.
-It is anticipated that additional sports may be added in future years as the high school grows (depending on funding, student interest and availability of coaches).
+There are a variety of athletic variety sports including cross country, girls volleyball, soccer, basketball, track, baseball, girls softball, boys and girls golf, and boys and girls tennis.
+It is anticipated that additional sports may be added in future years as the high school grows (depending on funding, student interest, and availability of coaches).
 Cheerleaders and the Pep Band add to the fun at Peak to Peak’s highly competitive Metro League games.
 Students wishing to enroll in a sport not offered by Peak to Peak are entitled to try out for, and participate on, teams at other BVSD schools.

 What schools are Peak to Peak graduates being accepted to?

 Peak to Peak’s goal is for all students to attend a college of their choice.
 One hundred percent of our graduates are accepted into a college of their choice and are offered millions in scholarship dollars.

 What are you hearing from your alumni?